 The storm water industry in California needs a software application that will easily determine the soil loss (erosion) to compare pre-construction conditions to post-construction conditions to meet final stabilization requirements.

-This may be especially needed with the recent unofficial draft of the General NPDES Permit for storm water discharges from construction activity (NPDES No. CAS000002) (CGP) that appears to require additional use of RUSLE.
+This may be especially needed with the recent draft of the General NPDES Permit for storm water discharges from construction activity (NPDES No. CAS000002) (CGP) that appears to require additional use of RUSLE.
 California users have been using the RUSLE2 program with limited success to document post-construction finalization to the satisfaction of the regional water boards.

 Caltrans has recently teamed up with Cal-State University Sacramento master’s program to develop a RUSLE software application.
 The application is a transparent alternative to the RUSLE2 program to comply with the requirements of the CGP.
 The CGP requires use of RUSLE as an option for terminating permit coverage demonstrating final stabilization for post-construction is less than or equal to the pre-construction erosion potential.

 The basis for the application is the Revised Universal Soil Loss Equation (RUSLE):

 A=R x K x LS x C x P